tekal-ai/elevator-tech-test/README.md

  * The average time spent waiting for an elevator
  * The average time spent inside an elevator
  * The average total time spent
+ * The maximum and minimum time any passenger had to wait

 ## How to deliver your solution: